raphCode/master-thesis-muzero/theory.typ

 === !az

-!az is the result of minor architectural changes to make !agoz compatible with two more board !gs, chess and shogi.
+!az, proposed by #citet("alphago_zero") is the result of minor architectural changes to make !agoz compatible with two more board !gs, chess and shogi.
 It is a step towards a general !rl !algo that masters more than one !g.
-@azero

 !az uses the same !algo and !nn !arch for all three !gs.
 The two main changes over !agoz are: